Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/developer-experience/dev-workflow-codespaces.md

 Make sure your site is visible

-To enable the application to be used by Pages, first check that the url is public.
+To enable the application to be used by Pages, first check that the URL is public.
 In Codespaces/VS Code, click on the `Ports` tab.
 There you will see a list of forwarded ports for your application.
 You are only interested in port 3000.

 If the port visibility is set to `Private`, right-click that entry, go to Port Visibility and click `Public`: